Aromatherapy A-Z: Muscular aches & pains

 The best ways to use essential oils for muscle pain are in baths, compresses and massage.

 Massage helps release pain and tension and increases blood flow to the affected areas.
 You can try self-massage at home, or book a treatment with a professional aromatherapist who can tailor the treatment accordingly.

 Warm baths are great for relaxing and loosening stiff muscles – adding some mineral rich Epsom Salt or Dead Sea Salt can also help to soothe the muscles.

 Compresses are also helpful.
 As a general rule, use a warm compress for pain relief and a cold compress to reduce swelling and inflammation.

 Here are some essential oil blends which can be used in a variety of different ways for natural pain relief.

 30ml base oil, 2 drops Plai, 2 Rosemary, 2 Peppermint, 4 Marjoram and 4 Lavender.
 Massage into the affected area working in a direction towards the heart.

-Or, take soothing soak with 1 cup of Dead Sea Salt, 4 drops Lavender, 4 Marjoram, 2 Roman Chamomile and 1 Black Pepper.
+Or, take soothing soak in the bath with 1 cup of Dead Sea Salt, 4 drops Lavender, 4 Marjoram, 2 Roman Chamomile and 1 Black Pepper.

 Muscle pain due to poor posture: